SPOT SJ Resources

 These uses mean that Parkade can reduce spillover into the community from existing (inefficiently used) lots.
 It will also allow new buildings to include 25-30% less parking, because of the efficiency of sharing spots and the reduction in demand based on unbundling.

-How Parkade Works – An interactive explainer of common parking problems and how Parkade fixes them.
+How Parkade Works provides an interactive explainer of common parking problems and how Parkade fixes them.

-Check out the following case studies to get a sense of how Parkade unlocks the potential of existing parking capacity by making much more efficient use of parking lots:
+These case studies show how Parkade unlocks the potential of existing parking capacity by making much more efficient use of parking lots.

 San Jose Parkade evaluation coming soon: Stay tuned for evaluation results from the two buildings using Parkade in San Jose, Vespaio and Miro.
 In partnership with the Mineta Institute at San Jose State University, Transform is evaluating Parkade’s impact on parking efficiency in San Jose.